 Central Lakes College has a professionally trained, experienced counselor on campus to help support and guide students with a variety of personal, academic, and career needs.
 The counseling office is a warm, welcoming, and safe place where all CLC students can go to confidentially talk about any college/life issue they would like to discuss.
-Counseling is here to listen, help students on an individual basis based on need, help students identify solutions, and assist them in working toward those solutions.
+The counselor is here to listen and help students on an individual basis to best help them identify solutions and assist them in working toward those solutions.
 The counseling office also serves as the triage center on campus and is designed to help connect students to a variety of resources (both on and off campus) to help them be successful in their educational journeys.

 Personal Counseling: Confidential, short term individual counseling is available for a variety of personal issues including college transition, stress, anxiety, depression, relationship issues and much more.
 The counselor is happy to talk with all students about any issue causing concern or distress.

 Academic Support: The counselor works collaboratively with all CLC Student Services and Faculty to academically support students.
 The counselor can help students establish and clarify their educational goals and then offer support and ideas to help students be successful in reaching those goals.
 The counselor also serves as a resource for faculty and iCare referrals.

 Career Counseling: Career counseling appointments can be made to help students discuss and explore career options and assist students with short-term and long-term career planning.
 Students can go through the Counseling Office to take formal career assessments like the Myers Briggs Personality Type Indicator (MBTI) and the Strong Interest Inventory (SII).
 There is a small fee for these assessments.